TreyMennaLuc/Comp-272-HW-7/README.md

 # Fastest Algorithm - 6B
 - 6B is the fastest algorithm is the best because it has the best worst time complexity of O(N) where the other two are O(N log N)
 # Results
- -After letting my program run all day not only my second algorithm finished so I answered the second part based on what I know about the time complexities of each algorithm
+ -After letting my program running/testing all day only my second algorithm finished so I answered the second part based on what I know about the time complexities of each algorithm

  Algorithm 2 time(milliseconds): 3294